Rajpratik71/linux-manPages/mogrify-im6.md

          -style type          render text with this font style -synchronize         synchronize image to storage device
          -taint               declare the image as modified
-         -texture filename    name of texture to tile onto  the  image  back‐ ground
+         -texture filename    name of texture to tile onto the image background -tile-offset geometry
-         -tile-offset geometry
                               tile offset
          -treedepth value     color tree depth